History of the England cricket team from 1945: 1960s

 Having scored 158 in the Oval Test, Basil D'Oliveira was controversially left out of the tour party to South Africa.
 Tom Cartwright withdrew with injury and South African Prime Minister John Vorster objected to D'Oliveira replacing him.
-M.C.C. cancelled the tour and journeyed instead to Pakistan, where trouble was never far away.
+M.C.C. cancelled the tour and journeyed instead to Pakistan, which proved to be a difficult tour.
 Draws at Lahore and Dacca were followed by riots in Karachi where Milburn, Graveney and Knott all scored centuries.
-The test, and the tour, were abandoned.
+The test and the tour were abandoned.

 England ended the decade on a high, defeating both the fading West Indies and New Zealand 2–0 at home in 1969.
 John Hampshire scored a debut century at Lords against the West Indies but it proved a false dawn in his test career.
 Ray Illingworth became a surprise, but wise, choice as England captain after Colin Cowdrey suffered an achilles injury.
 Glenn Turner, in his original incarnation as a blocker, carried his bat for 43 in New Zealand's 131 at Lord's.

 1970s

 The cancellation of the proposed South Africa tour in 1970 led to the arrangement of a 5 test series against a powerful 'The Rest of the World' team.
 The matches were awarded Test status at the time but this was controversially revoked.

 Spearheaded by fast bowler John Snow, England regained the Ashes with two victories in Sydney under the canny captaincy of Ray Illingworth in a seven test series.
 A 1–0 series victory at home against Pakistan was followed by a surprise defeat against India but, after a rare winter off, the Ashes were again retained at home 2–2 in 1972.
 England toured India under Tony Lewis in 1972–73 and lost the series 2–1, with the Indian spin bowlers at their peak, before grinding out 3 draws in Pakistan.

-After defeating New Zealand 2–0 in the first test series of the summer a powerful West Indies side, featuring Garry Sobers on his last tour, defeated England 2–0.
+After defeating New Zealand 2–0 in the first test series of the summer a capable West Indies side, featuring Garry Sobers on his last tour, defeated England 2–0.
 England claimed an honourable 1–1 draw in the tour of the West Indies which followed in 1973–74 and beat India in all three tests at home in 1974 before drawing three tests against a flamboyant Pakistan team in the latter half of the summer.

-The Ashes were lost in a calamitous tour in 1974–75 under Mike Denness as England, without the self exiled Geoff Boycott, were destroyed 4–1 by the pace of Dennis Lillee and Jeff Thomson.
+The Ashes were lost in a tour in 1974–75 under Mike Denness as England, without Geoff Boycott, were defeated 4–1 by the pace of Dennis Lillee and Jeff Thomson.
 England reached the semi-final of the first World Cup in 1975 before losing to Australia and lost the following four test Ashes series 1–0.
 Another winter without a tour was followed by a heavy defeat under Tony Greig against a rampant West Indies.
-Clive Lloyd's men began their 15-year dominance of world cricket thanks to a battering pace attack led by Andy Roberts, Michael Holding and Wayne Daniel and the magnificent batting of Viv Richards stirred by Greig's unfortunate 'grovel' gaffe.
+Clive Lloyd's men began their 15-year dominance of world cricket thanks to a pace attack led by Andy Roberts, Michael Holding and Wayne Daniel and the batting of Viv Richards stirred by Greig's unfortunate 'grovel' gaffe.